The Setup window can be opened via the cog wheel icon in the top right corner of Serato Studio.

 Default VST Folder: Use plugins from the default system VST location.

-Audio Units: Enable this option to have Serato Studio show Apple specific plugins.
+Audio Units: Enable this option to have Serato Studio show Apple specific plugins (macOS only)

 Navigate to the General tab to set up your key and data usage preferences.

 You can find all other Serato Studio settings under the General tab.